coinbump/PhaseJumpPro/README.md

 Game Design Patterns common to all games.

 ## Project Goals
 The goal of this project is to establish a library of platform-neutral, language-neutral and engine-neutral design patterns for games.
-Originally written for Unity, the library has been rethought and rewritten in C++.
+Originally written for Unity, the library has been rewritten in C++.

 The Unity code still works but it is using older design patterns and needs to be updated.